nikerla/vc-content/Pages/enterprise-edition.md

 				<div class="proposal-ico"></div>
 				<p class="proposal-title">Take Advantage of New Opportunities</p>
 				<p class="proposal-descr">
-					With an e-commerce field changing so fast, be the first to benefit from new trends and markets before the o pportunity window closes.
+					With an e-commerce field changing so fast, be the first to benefit from new trends and markets before the opportunity window closes.
 Get a competitive edge by utilizing our extensible open source platform.
 				</p>
 			</li>
 			<li class="list-item dev" style="padding-left:205px; margin-bottom: 50px;">